 Organized tours and excursions are the most popular way to visit Kitulgaala.
-Most travellers visit kitulgala on organized tours while some of the toruists hire private vehicles to get there.
-Most tourists occurring here are the adeventure enthusiasts and young crowd, heavily european crowd.
-I guess most older travellers stay away from Kitulgala because most activities offered here demand good physical strenth and movability.
+Most travellers visit kitulgala on organized tours while some of the tourists hire private vehicles to get there.
+Most tourists occurring here are the adventure enthusiasts and young crowd, heavily European crowd.
+I guess most older travellers stay away from Kitulgala because most activities offered here demand good physical strength and movability.

 What are the adventure activities available in Kitulagala?

 Whitewater Rafting Kitulgala Sri Lanka